Is Leqembi eligible for Medicare or insurance coverage?

 Coverage for various commercial plans will vary based on formulary decisions for that plan.
 You or your doctor may contact your private health insurance plan to determine if Leqembi is covered by your plan.

 Eisai, the manufacturer, may also be able to help you afford Leqembi if you qualify, or provide assistance in assessing the medication from your health insurance.
-You can contact them at 1-833-4-LEQEMBI (1-833-453-7362), M-F, 8AM-8PM ET, or access the information online.
+Eisai offers a Patient Support Program and Copay Assistance Program that may help you.
+To learn about the Eisai support programs for patients prescribed Leqembi, you can call 1-833-4-LEQEMBI (1-833-453-7362) or access the information online.

 This is not all the information you need to know about Leqembi (lecanemab-irmb) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full Leqembi information and discuss this information and any questions you have with your doctor or other health care provider.